fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 - [Resume](#resume)
 - [Next?](#next)

-We'd start by learning to write code.
+Start by learning to write code.
 This involves you to learn the basics of a programming language, and start solving a few problems to get the hang of it.

 I'd be choosing *C++* here.
 Despite being categorized as a high-level language, it retains a lower-level essence when compared to the likes of Python or JavaScript/TypeScript.
 With its manual memory management and requirement to construct everything from scratch, C++ fosters a deeper understanding of coding principles.
 You become less reliant on pre-existing libraries and functions, thereby honing your coding prowess.